mattias-ek/mtools/README.md

 https://user-images.githubusercontent.com/21944548/166473729-fa9de08a-988b-4322-8163-87fc97de06f6.mov

 Creating a XY scatter plot with two series in one step.
+Since the first cell in the X and Y selections are text they are used as the axis titles.

 #### Example 3

 https://user-images.githubusercontent.com/21944548/166475251-741407b2-4e89-4609-a30f-c5aae32d5115.mov

-Description
+Creating a Caltech/Carnegie plot with incremental y values.
+The size of the plot is the same as the selected cells.

 ### XMean